italia/spid-go/README.md

 [![SPID on forum.italia.it](https://img.shields.io/badge/Forum-SPID-blue.svg)](https://forum.italia.it/c/spid)

 This Go package is aimed at implementing SPID Service Providers.
 [SPID](https://www.spid.gov.it/) is the Italian digital identity system, which enables citizens to access all public services with single set of credentials.
 This module provides a layer of abstraction over the SAML protocol by exposing just the subset required in order to implement SPID authentication in a web application.

+> **This package is under development.** It is a port of [spid-perl](https://github.com/italia/spid-perl), so please, if you want to contribute make sure you follow that reference.

 ## Features